DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 DePaul vs. Iowa State Predictions & Picks: Spread, Total - December 1

-Friday's game that pits the Iowa State Cyclones (5-2) versus the DePaul Blue Demons (1-5) at Wintrust Arena has a projected final score of 75-65 (based on our computer prediction) in favor of Iowa State.
+Friday's contest that pits the Iowa State Cyclones (5-2) versus the DePaul Blue Demons (1-5) at Wintrust Arena has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 75-65 in favor of Iowa State, who is a big favorite according to our model.
 Game time is at 8:30 PM ET on December 1.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!